Architecture

 Network and Security Requirements for n2x.io Nodes

-This section outlines the protocols and ports required to enable communication between n2x.io nodes and the platform's data and control planes.
-Ensuring these requirements are met is crucial for proper node functionality.
+This section outlines the protocols and ports required for n2x.io nodes to communicate with the platform's data and control planes.
+Ensuring these requirements are met is essential for proper node functionality.

-The tables below detail the specific ports and protocols used for communication, categorized by node type:
+The tables below specify the ports and protocols used for communication, categorized by node type:

 Connected Nodes